Swedish MFA on Twitter

 Webinar: Human rights and democracy in the global fight against COVID-19

 Join Nordic ministers and leading human rights defenders in a webinar: Human rights and democracy – key in the global fight against COVID-19.

-To mitigate the effects of the spread of COVID-19 and reduce the outbreak, a temporary ban on entry to the EU via Sweden is in force.
-The Government has decided to extend the entry ban until 31 October 2020.
+Since March, a temporary ban on entry to the EU via Sweden has been in force.
+The Government has decided to extend the entry ban until 31 March 2021.

 Government communication on the feminist foreign policy

 Five years of Sweden’s feminist foreign policy show that it generates results.
 This is outlined in the Government communication on the policy which was presented by the Government to the Riksdag in September 2019.
 The feminist foreign policy has, among other things, contributed to support for female members of parliament and entrepreneurs, fewer cases of maternal mortality and unplanned pregnancies, and more resources for gender equality and women’s and girl’s rights.
 Sweden has also contributed toward mobilising and financing for sexual and reproductive health and rights (SRHR).

 After being elected by a wide margin to the United Nations Security Council, Sweden was a non-permanent member of the Council for the 2017–2018 term.
 As a principled member of the United Nations Security Council, Sweden took its cue from the foundation stones of international law, human rights, gender equality and a humanitarian perspective.
 The Swedish working method was characterised by listening, creativity, active diplomacy and an ambition to achieve results.

 Gender equality is a fundamental aim of Swedish foreign policy.
 Ensuring that women and girls enjoy fundamental human rights is an obligation within our international commitments and prerequisite to achieving Sweden’s broader foreign policy goals – peace, security and sustainable development.